Questfall/docs/overview/rpg-involvement.md

 That variety is what makes item trading meaningful.

-## Current Live Loop
+## Complete Product Loop

-The live RPG economy is centered on clothing:
+The complete RPG economy is centered on clothing:

 ```text
 quest activity